Athens, Greece

 - Santorini (5h ferry or 45 min flight): Whitewashed villages, blue domes, caldera sunsets

-- Nafplio (2h by bus): First capital of modern Greece — Venetian fortress, romantic old town
+- Nafplio (2h by bus): The first capital of modern Greece — Venetian fortress, romantic old town

-- Delphi (3h by bus): Ancient sanctuary of the Pythian oracle, dramatic mountain setting
+- Delphi (3h by bus): The ancient sanctuary of the Pythian oracle, dramatic mountain setting

-- Crete (1h flight): Minoan ruins, mountain villages, south coast beaches
+- Crete (1h flight): Greece's largest island — Minoan ruins, mountain villages, south coast beaches